 Every day, we posted fresh content to our channels before, during and after the Kickstarter campaign, keeping momentum going and updating followers on how the project was progressing.

 A video hosted by comedian and HQ Trivia host Scott Rogowsky helped illustrate the disconnect between many citizens and the Constitution.
-This was the warmest shoot day of my life.

 I wrote every single word of the FOR THE PEOPLE PROJECT website.
 In 48 hours.